UofABioinformaticsHub/20180328_Atkins_RatFracture/code/README.md

-I keep all my bash scripts used in data processing in this folder
+This folder contained all bash scripts used for the data processing.
+All data processing was performed on the University of Adelaide's internal HPC `phoenix`